The Council of the EU Justice Ministers

 Standing up for women and girls against the unprecedented backlash against our hard-won rights and freedoms, fueled by misogyny and hatred preached by the far-right, will be a tough, long-term battle.

 To be ready to defend equality, dignity and human rights, we need financial support - the kind that a group of powerful middle-aged men in suits cannot take away.
-We’re asking our community to chip in a few euros each month to keep us independent.
+We’re asking our community to chip in a few euros a week to keep us independent.
 Can you help us continue to fight for women’s rights in Europe?

 Thank you for standing for women's rights with us.
 It is only together that we can truly be a force to be reckoned with.